fossasia/eventyay-tickets/doc/administrator/configure.rst

 ~~~~~~~~~

 - The ``media`` option sets the media directory that contains user generated files.
 It needs to
-  be writable by the pretalx process.
+  be writeable by the pretalx process.
 - **Environment variable:** ``PRETALX_FILESYSTEM_MEDIA``
 - **Default:** A directory called ``media`` in the ``data`` directory (see above).